OctopusDeploy/Architecture/Octopus Server/Retention/TargetRetention.md

 aka `Tentacle Retention`

 Target retention is designed to clean up old files from deployment targets (Tentacle, SSH) in order to preserve space.
-The fil

 ## Timing